NSXBet/blazesub/USER_GUIDE.md

 )

 func main() {
-    // Create a new bus with default configuration bus, err := blazesub.NewBusWithDefaults()
+    // Create a new bus with default configuration, using []byte as the message type bus, err := blazesub.NewBusWithDefaults()
     if err != nil {
         log.Fatal(err)